WVUHPC/Introduction-HPC/_episodes/205-software.md

 > 5. Clean all of the environment
 >
 >    ~~~
->    module purge
+>    ~$ module purge
 >    ~~~
 >    {: .source}
 >
 > 6. Go back and purge all the modules from your environment.
-We will now explore why it is important to use a recent compiler.
+We will now explore why it is essential to use a recent compiler.
 Try to compile the code at `workshops_hands-on/Introduction_HPC/5._Environment_Modules/lambda_c++14.cpp`.
 Go to the folder and execute:
 >
 >    ~~~
->    g++ lambda_c++14.cpp
+>    ~$ g++ lambda_c++14.cpp
 >    ~~~
 >    {: .source}
 >
 >
->    At this point you should have received a list of errors, that is because even if the code is C++ it uses elements of the language that were not present at that time on C++ Specification.
-The code actually uses C++14 and only recent versions of GCC allows for these declarations.
-Lets check how many GCC compilers we have available on Thorny Flat.
+>    At this point, you should have received a list of errors, that is because even if the code is C++ it uses elements of the language that were not present at that time on C++ Specification.
+The code actually uses C++14, and only recent versions of GCC allow for these declarations.
+Let's check how many GCC compilers we have available on Thorny Flat.
 >
 >    ~~~
->    module avail lang/gcc
+>    ~$ module avail lang/gcc
 >    ~~~
 >    {: .source}
 >
 >
->    Now from that list, start loading and trying to compile the code as indicated above.
+>    Now, from that list, start loading and trying to compile the code as indicated above.
 Which versions of GCC allow you to compile the code?
 Also try the Intel compilers.
-In the case of intel the command to compile the code is
+In the case of the Intel compiler, the command to compile the code is:
 >
 >    ~~~
->    icpc lambda_c++14.cpp
+>    ~$ icpc lambda_c++14.cpp
 >    ~~~
 >    {: .source}
 >
 >
->    Try with all the Intel compilers, it will fail with all of them.
-That is because the default standard for the Intel C++ compiler is not C++14, you need to declare it explicitly and only for Intel Compiler suite 17.0.1
+>    Try with all the Intel compilers.
+It will fail with some of them.
+That is because the default standard for the Intel C++ compiler is not C++14.
+You do not need to declare it explicitly, and for Intel Compiler Suite 2021, but for older versions, the correct command line is:
 >
 >    ~~~
->    icpc lambda_c++14.cpp -std=c++14
+>    ~$ icpc lambda_c++14.cpp -std=c++14
 >    ~~~
 >    {: .source}
 >
 >
->    Now it should be clearer why modules is an important feature of any HPC infrastructure as it allows you to use several compilers, libraries and packages in different versions.
+> It should be clearer why modules are an important feature of any HPC infrastructure, as it allows you to use several compilers, libraries, and packages in different versions.
 On a normal computer, you usually have just one.
 >
 >{: .source}
 {: .challenge}